What can we help you find?

 - The Finance Manager creates a Journal Entry to record revenue in the General Ledger allocated to the appropriate location/department for all revenue.

-- All deposits not forwarded or mailed to the bank should be locked in the Accounting Department lock box located in the Finance Director’s office.
-All checks must be deposited within one business day of receipt.
+- All deposits not forwarded or mailed to the bank should be locked in the Accounting Department lock box located in the Operations Director’s office.
+All checks must be deposited within two business days of receipt.

 Federal and State funds received through electronic deposits: